stratum-mining/sv2-spec/05-Mining-Protocol.md

 ### 5.3.18 `SetCustomMiningJob` (Client -> Server)

-Can be sent only on extended channel.
+Can be sent only on extended or group channel.
+If the group channel contains standard channels, the server MUST ignore those.

 `SetupConnection.flags` MUST contain `REQUIRES_WORK_SELECTION` flag (work selection feature successfully declared).

 This message signals that JDC expects to be rewarded for working on a Custom Job.